Jencyangelin/Jencyangelin/README.md

 # Hey there! 👋

-I'm Jency Angeline, an aspiring Software Developer from India 🇮🇳
+I'm Jency Angelin, an aspiring Software Developer from India 🇮🇳

 I enjoy building real-world applications using Python and Web Technologies.
 Currently focused on improving my skills and creating impactful projects.